-Obtain Instant Client 12.2 by downloading the 'basic' package for the desired architecture:
+Download the Instant Client 18c 'basic' package for the desired architecture:

 The smaller 'basiclite' package may be used instead of 'basic'.
 The smaller package contains only English error messages and has support for Unicode, ASCII, and Western European character sets.

 For ODBC applications also download the 'odbc' package.
 Refer to Oracle Instant Client ODBC Release Notes for generic ODBC configuration instructions.